 Parameters have an additional description field, which you can specify when you add or edit a parameter.
-To see the value of the description, hover the mouse over the item, as shown in the picture below:
+To see the value of the description, hover the mouse over the item, as shown in the picture below.
+If the parameter has an external override name its value is included in the hover.